slackhack/ReduxDemo/readme.md

 ## React Redux Demo 1
 ### Overview
 This is the simplest React-Redux Demo application I could think of.
-Its a single page application which adds text field input to al list - that's it.
+It's a single page application which adds text field input to a list - that's it.

 I did this because I had trouble finding a simple, fulling working example and lots of Functional Programming gobbledegook instead.